 Imagine that you turn the tap on and no water flows, and the water authority officials tell you that water will not flow for weeks or months because there is a drought.

-Imagine that people cannot go to school and work because there is the outbreak of diseases as a result of lack of water for sanitation purposes.
+Imagine that people cannot go to school and work because there is an outbreak of diseases as a result of a lack of water for sanitation purposes.